DarkaMaul/fluffy-octo-train/docs/food.md

 # Food

 The food on the trail was a really important topic for us, and the one we learned the most during our hike.
 Indeed, we started with really low calories rations and ended up being hungry almost all the time and losing lot of weight in the first few weeks.
 Following [Piia and Oliver](https://www.nothingtwowrite.com/)[^1] example, we started to count calories and did our groceries with this food-math in mind.
-This was a bit complicated at first, but then, we developped sort of a habit and at the end, we knew the ballparks numbers of calories/100g of many of our typical food items.
+This was a bit complicated at first, but then, we developed sort of a habit and at the end, we knew the ballparks numbers of calories/100g of many of our typical food items.

 [^1]: A couple of GPT-hikers that hiked the GPT during the 2016-2017 season.